senotrusov/notes/arch-linux-installation.md

 Enable the automatic update service for `systemd-boot` to ensure the bootloader files are updated whenever the `systemd` package is upgraded.

-!!! info

-    See [systemd-boot: Updating the UEFI boot manager](https://wiki.archlinux.org/title/Systemd-boot#Updating_the_UEFI_boot_manager) for more details.

 ```sh
 systemctl enable systemd-boot-update.service
 ```

 ### Exit chroot and reboot

-Exit the chroot environment and reboot the system into your new Arch Linux installation.
-Remove the installation USB drive.
+Remove the installation USB drive, exit the chroot environment, and reboot the system into your new Arch Linux installation.

 ```sh
 exit